gmjosack/gsh/README.md

 ##### Loaders

 Loaders are plugins that allow you to build host lists from arbitrary arguments.
-The should be stored in a specified plugin_dirs location or the default location of _/etc/gsh/plugins/loaders_.
-The base class, _BaseHostLoader_ in _gsh.plugin_, as well as the builtin plugins located in _gsh/plugins/loaders_ in the package itself, are the best way to go about learning how to add loaders.
+They should be stored in a specified plugin_dirs location or the default location of _/etc/gsh/plugins/loaders_.
+The base class, _BaseHostLoader_ in _gsh.plugin_, as well as the builtin plugins located in _gsh/plugins/loaders_ in the package itself, are the best way to go about learning how to add new loaders.

 As an example, I currently use a machine database that provides a nice set arithmetic syntax.
 The following example shows how easy it is to add this